SimchaTeich/Microcorruption/24 - Halifax/README.md

 It does not limit the amount of bytes it hashes.<br />
 That means you can also extract each byte there separately.<br />
 Therefore, as a start only, we will try to extract all the SRAM and hash it.<br />
-The following code extracts 0x400 bytes, where each byte becomes a 16-byte hash and is stored in memory.
+The following code extracts the first 0x400 bytes from SRAM, where each byte becomes a 16-byte hash and is stored in memory.

 ```asm
 ; save registers